cotwild/home_connect/README.md

   - platform: home_connect
     refresh_token: "YOUR_REFRESH_TOKEN"
 ```

+Save and restart HA.
+The sensors for all your HOME CONNECT devices should be generated automatically.

 ## Usage
 I used the custom component 'multiple-entity-row' to display the states of the HOME CONNECT devices.
 For better readable timer i am using a template sensor.